Dave-team/Knowledge-base/Principles.md

 -	Every negative feeling is an opportunity to be aware – to observe it from the outside.
 It won’t go away but as you understand it, it will happen less frequently.
 -	When we have certain thoughts (for example distorted) or we’re hard on ourselves – just be aware of it.
 Don’t try to change it – observe it as if it were happening to someone else
 -	Learn what it means to experience each moment fully, then drop it and move on to the next moment, uninfluenced by the previous one.
+- Understand that society is made up and all we have is our body, thoughts and surroundings where we can find hapiness.
+Beyond that, we're just a bunch of monkeys.

 ## Identity
 -	We are not our thoughts – they come and they go.
 Anxiety comes and goes